rnag/dataclass-wizard/docs/common_use_cases/dataclasses_in_union_types.rst

 to (eventually) add support for.

 There is now full support for defining dataclasses as ``Union`` type arguments.
-The reason it did not *generally* work before, is because the data being de-serialized i often a JSON object, which only knows simple types such as arrays and dictionaries, for example.
+The reason it did not *generally* work before, is because the data being de-serialized is often a JSON object, which only knows simple types such as arrays and dictionaries, for example.
 A ``dict`` type would not otherwise match any of the ``Union[Data1, Data2]`` types, even if the object had all the correct dataclass fields as keys.
 This is simply